devmanzur/asp-nuxt/README.md

 # Simple Cart

-> A sample application that demonstrates how to wire up a nuxt js based front end SPA powered by an .NET 6 on the backend with Azure AD authentication.
+> A sample application that demonstrates how to wire up a nuxt js based front end SPA powered by .NET 6 on the backend with Azure AD authentication.

 The application it self is a simple shopping cart
 With functionalities like,